 Spot Reduction: Myth or Reality?

 Besides liposuction and other targeted weight-loss surgeries, spot reduction is a myth.
 Very few studies have supported it.
-The ones that do tend to fail are either fundamentally flawed, or trying to sell something.
+The ones that do support it tend to fail are either fundamentally flawed or trying to sell something.

 Why is Spot Reduction Impossible?